tldr-pages/tldr/pages/common/emacsclient.md

 `emacsclient -n {{filename}}`

-- Open file in a new frame:
+- Open file in a new emacs frame:

 `emacsclient -c {{filename}}`

-- Eval command in a new frame:
+- Eval command in a new emacs frame:

 `emacsclient -c -e '({{command}})'`